 Overview of Daniel Smith Watercolor

-Daniel Smith began in 1976 with the manufacture of printing inks, but they have become one of the most popular watercolor brands available— and with good reason.
-Not only does DS offer more than 200 colors, but their high-quality watercolors are often made with pigments that no other company offers.
+Daniel Smith began in 1976 with the manufacture of printing inks, but they have become one of the most popular watercolor brands in the U.S. Daniel Smith's popularity has partly arisen from their massive selection of colors, but also their watercolors are often made with pigments that no other company offers.